Descent and vanishing in chromatic algebraic $K$-theory via group actions: Mackey functors and equivariant algebraic -theory

-form an adjoint pair (in either direction). \end{proposition} \begin{proof} We will verify this by invoking from \cite{Bar17} a construction of a $\catst$-valued semiMackey functor which does have the desired adjointness property, which is Borel, and whose underlying object of $\fun(BG, \catst)$ agrees with that of $M$.
+\begin{proposition} Let $M \in \msk_G( \catst)$ be Borel-equivariant.
+Then for any map $f \colon S \to T$ of finite $G$-sets, the functor $f_*: M(T) \to M(S)$ (of \Cref{relationtoorbit}) is both left and right adjoint to $f^*: M(S) \to M(T)$. \end{proposition} \begin{proof} We will verify this by invoking from \cite{Bar17} a construction of a $\catst$-valued Mackey functor which does have the desired adjointness property, which is Borel, and whose underlying object of $\fun(BG, \catst)$ agrees with that of $M$.

-Let $\mathcal{A} = M(G) \in \fun(BG, \catst)$.
+Let $\mathcal{A} = M(G/\left\{e\right\}) \in \fun(BG, \catst)$.
 Note first that for any map of finite sets $f \colon S_0 \to T_0$, the pullback functor $f^* \colon \fun(T_0, \mathcal{A}) \to \fun(S_0, \mathcal{A})$ admits a right (and left) adjoint $f_* \colon \fun(S_0, \mathcal{A}) \to \fun(T_0, \mathcal{A})$ given by summing over the fibers.
 Moreover, one has the base-change property: given a pullback square of finite sets

-the induced square in $\catst$ obtained by applying pullback everywhere is left and right adjointable.
+the induced square in $\catst$ obtained by applying pullback everywhere is left and right adjointable \cite[Def.~7.3.1.2]{Lur09}.

 Now for every $G$-set $S$, we consider $\fun_G( S, \mathcal{A}) \in \catst$; this is also $\fun( S , \mathcal{A})^{hG}$ for the diagonal $G$-action (with $G$ acting on both $S$ and $\mathcal{A}$).
 Given a map of $G$-sets $f \colon S \to T$, we have a pullback functor $f^* \colon \fun_G(T, \mathcal{A}) \to \fun_G(S, \mathcal{A})$; we obtain a $\catst$-valued presheaf on the category of finite $G$-sets.
 We claim that for any map $f \colon S \to T$, the functor $f^* \colon \fun_G(T, \mathcal{A}) \to \fun_G(S, \mathcal{A})$ admits an adjoint (in either direction), and furthermore that for any pullback square of finite $G$-sets